raghavmecheri/InterviewPrep/InterviewNotes.md

 	- Array of Stacks (or ArrayList).
 When stacks[i] overflows, move to stacks[i+1].
 Track the stack that's at the top, to pop and push from that.
 - Queue using 2 Stacks:
 	- Solution:
-		- <b>To Insert:</b> If s1 != empty => pushAll(s1, s2); Then, pushAll(s2,s1);
+		- <b>To Insert:</b> If s1 != empty => pushAll(s1, s2); Then, push input to s1 followed up by pushAll(s2,s1);
 		- To dequeue, just pop from s1
 		- Ref <a href="https://www.geeksforgeeks.org/queue-using-stacks/">here</a>
 - Sort Stack:
-	- Poelements out from the input stack.
+	- Pop elements out from the input stack.
 With the popped element, push all the temp elements into the input stacks that are bigger than the element popped from the input stack.
 Once this is done, push the input pop into the temp stack.
 Repeat this for every input element.
 This way, you're basically popping out elements, and recycling them until you find the right one.
+	- O(n^2) complexity
 ```java
 public static Stack<Integer> sortstack(Stack<Integer> input) {
 	Stack<Integer> tmpStack = new Stack<Integer>();